How are sessions terminated?

 Why keep sessions alive?

 Custom timeouts and session keep alive supports a broad spectrum of use cases.
-Key benefits include:
+Key benefits include:- Avoid interrupting long-running tasks and workflows.

 - Connect, disconnect, and reconnect to the same session.